Collections Defense Attorneys In Royal Oak And Southeastern Michigan

 - Making threats of a lawsuit or arrest

-Seek Protection with an Automatic Stay
+Seek Protection With An Automatic Stay

-Experienced Collections Defense Lawyer
+Experienced Collections Defense Lawyers

 You have rights under the FDCPA and collection agencies should not be allowed to violate these rights.
-Our collections defense attorneys in Royal Oak and Southeastern Michigan are here to protect you against abusive collection tactics and to ensure that you are being treated fairly.
+Our collections defense attorneys in Royal Oak and southeastern Michigan are here to protect you against abusive collection tactics and to ensure that you are being treated fairly.
 We have more than 100 years of combined experience in this area of law, giving us the necessary skills to better assist you.

 Stop Creditor Harassment Today

 If you are in debt and doing all you can to make ends meet and pay your bills, having creditors harassing you only makes the situation worse.
 Although creditors are required to follow strict laws and regulations that limit the actions they can and cannot take, they do not always abide by these rules.
 Many creditors illegally harass individuals like yourself, calling too often, sending notices to employers or family members, and generally making your life more stressful.
-At Gudeman & Associates, P.C., our creditor harassment lawyers in Royal Oak and Southeastern Michigan are committed to protecting you from abuse.
+At Gudeman & Associates, P.C., our creditor harassment lawyers in Royal Oak and southeastern Michigan are committed to protecting you from abuse.
 We can determine if your rights were violated and if so, will help you fight back.

-Understanding the Fair Debt Collections Protection Act
+Understanding The Fair Debt Collections Protection Act

 Many people who owe money to creditors believe that the creditors are allowed to do whatever they want to collect money.
 While they are allowed to make attempts to reach you and to collect, they are not given free rein to do as they please.
 Under the Fair Debt Collections Protection Act (FDCPA), you have certain protections as a consumer.
 If creditors are not following the law, you can take action against them.